The Broadband Story in Brown County

 - Identification of school districts that may need additional services for remote learning.

 - Identification of regions that are not being served but are near other regions that are served by an ISP.
 Regions not currently served may be able to negotiate for expansion of ISP service areas.

 - Identification of regions that may already be defined as well-served but are actually not.

 - Identification of regions where broadband is available, but unaffordable to some members of the community.

 Internet speeds that fall below the standards may be eligible for federal and state grants.
-We invite you to test your internet speeds by taking this speed test.
-We also encourage you to test your speeds more than once, at different times of the day.
+We invite you to test your internet speeds by taking this OPTI speed test.
+We also request that you test your speeds more than once and at different times of the day and days of the week.
 Brown County governement is working with public sector and private sector partners on grants and other ways to improve broadband within Brown County and throughout the entire region.

-Please encourage your friends, family, colleagues and neighbors to complete the survey and take the speed test.
-The test helps create a better map showing where service is (and is not).
+Please encourage your friends, family, colleagues and neighbors to complete the WISER broadband survey and take the OPTI speed test.
+The survey and test helps create a better map showing where service is (and is not).
 Using this speed test will add to the collective data so that Brown County will be able to take steps to ensure acceptable internet speeds for everyone, no matter where they are located in Brown County.

 UPDATE 3: Brown County is working with New North, our regional economic development entity, to study broadband internet service in Brown County and across the north east Wisconsin region.
 Our goal is to identify gaps and prioritize investment.
 The study is being conducted by Design Nine, Inc. You can support the study by taking this household survey by October 29.
 The survey includes use of an accurate speed test.
 Each household is asked to take the residential survey one time, using the speed test while at home.
 You can help more by taking the speed test multiple times at home and at work, to provide more data for the study.